Tommy Hodson: College career

-NFL
+Professional career

-Hodson was selected 59th overall in the 1990 NFL Draft by the New England Patriots.
+Hodson was selected in the third round with the 59th overall pick in the 1990 NFL draft by the New England Patriots.
 He started the last 6 games of his rookie season, passing for 968 yards.
 However, during Hodson's next two seasons with the Patriots, he was only allowed 68 passing attempts in 1991 and 91 passing attempts in 1992.
 From 1993 to 1996, Hodson served as a back-up for the Miami Dolphins, the Dallas Cowboys, and the New Orleans Saints, but saw no playing time except for 5 passing attempts in 1995 for the Saints.

 Later life

 On February 2, 2005, The Boston Globe wrote a feature on Hodson.
 In the article, the Globe quotes Hodson as saying: "Although I didn't have great success as a professional I played six years and it was a great honor to play in the NFL.
 I am grateful I was able to play six years."
 The Globe reported that Hodson lives in Baton Rouge with his wife and his 10-year-old identical twin daughters, and quoted Hodson as saying that he lives in Baton Rouge because he has "fond memories" at LSU and because it is "a good place to raise a family."